kcalliga/sample-use-cases/README.md

 /roles - describes steps to add admin and regular user role to users

+/all-in-one - This directory contains a shell script and a createEnvironment.sh file to create all resources necessary for these demos.
+This is if you want to create all the resources quickly in one-shot.

 Steps to follow

 1. Create oauth configuration to add htpasswd multi-tenant provider to cluster.
 These are the files in auth folder.